 - What are the particular merits (and limits) of adopting a cross-curricular approach to teaching coding or a discrete computer science subject?

 - How to refine assessment, in particular where coding is integrated in a cross-curricular approach in other subjects?

 It also highlights many challenges related to training and support for teachers.
 While many of the startups developing the tools and services that make the coding movement possible are in the United States, Europe is in many the ways at the center of actual related activities in schools.

 “Coding”, it is said by some, is the “new literacy”.
 The ability to write and understand computer code, some contend, is increasingly fundamental to understanding how to navigate one’s way through, to say nothing of succeeding in, a modern society where more and more of our lives are enabled and/or constrained by the actions of devices and information systems that run on computer code.

-Few would argue with the notion, I would expect, that efforts to expose some students to ‘coding’, and to develop some related skills, is a bad thing.
+I expect that few people would argue that efforts to expose some students to ‘coding’ (and to develop some related skills) is a bad thing.
 That said:

 Should *all* students learn how to code?